MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 A regional code is a two-letter language code followed by a hyphen and a two-letter region code.
 Microsoft Edge uses ICU to understand regional codes.
 ICU is an implementation of the Unicode standard's Internationalization API.
 See [ICU](https://icu.unicode.org/home).

-To set the user's language preferences, Microsoft Edge gets the default values from the OS when Microsoft Edge is first installed.
+To set the user's language preferences, Microsoft Edge gets the default values from the OS when it is first installed.
 The user can then change the language preferences in `edge://settings/languages` and sort them in priority order.

 | Language or region data | User impact |
 |--------|-------------------------|